November 7th - Pomona, California -

 A very dark and serious moment in the Budweiser racing world.
 We have had three qualifying rounds and as it stands we are not qualified to race tomorrow.

-The Budweiser racing team has never failed to qualify at an event so hopes are high, but there is so much riding on this race that stress is even higher.
+The Budweiser racing team has never failed to qualify at an event, so hopes are high.
+There is so much riding on this race that stress is even higher.
+Where

-Where we stand in points right now we have a great chance of winning the 2006 Top Fuel Championship, unless we don't go rounds on Sunday here in
+we stand in the points right now, we have a great chance of winning the 2006 Top Fuel Championship.
+The only thing stopping us is not going rounds on

-Dallas.
+Sunday here in Dallas.
 No pressure though guys!!!
-Yikes, boy I sure am glad all we have to do is sell the T-shirts and not actually work on the car, I'd be even more nervous.
+Yikes, boy I sure am glad all we have to do is sell the T-shirts and not actually work on the car, I'd be even

 Saturday September 23rd - Dallas, Texas - 6:00pm